ilonakbejan-sudo/02signal-portfolio-template/README.md

 ## About Me

-I am retired marketing manager with 40 years experience in sales and marketing.
+I am a retired marketing and sales manager who is learning how to work with AI from the very basics, with no prior experience.

 ## My Automations